vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 1.
 Adding Clubs

-Level 1 requires providing the club’s name, location and possibly adding a few URLs.
-As a result, the club is listed on the `Clubs and Museums` screen and shows up on the maps.
+Level 1 requires providing the club’s name, location and a few optional URLs.
+The enables the app to list the club on the `Clubs and Museums` screen and to show its location on the maps.

-The `Level 1` data is implemented as a single online `OrganizationList.json` file hosted on GitHub.
+The `Level 1` data is implemented as a single online `OrganizationList.json` file centrally-hosted on GitHub.
 At launch, the app reads this file and merges this data into the data already in its in-app (CoreData) database.

 If you send us a club's `Level 1` information, we can then integrate it for you.
-However, if possible, please provide this information (and any future updates) as GitHub _pull requests_.
+However, if possible, please provide this extension (and any future updates) as a GitHub _pull request_.
 This reduces the amount of work required centrally, and reduces the chance of administrative errors if this needs to be done often.

+The same applies if you want to add a photo museum to the same `OrganizationList.json` file.
 </details>

 <details><Summary>Level 1 details (click to expand)</Summary></p>

-Here is an example of the format of the OrganizationList.
-This example contains one photo club and one photo museum:
+Here is an example of the format of the `OrganizationList.json`.
+This example contains one photo club and one photo museum.

 ``` json
 {